PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/060-settlement/030-off-chain.md

 ## Receipt Signers

-Receipt signers are keys authorized by a venue owner to validate off-chain transfers by signing receipts.
+Receipt signers are keys authorized by a venue owner to validate off-chain transfers by providing signed attestations.
 They serve several key functions:

-- **Transfer Validation**: Verifying that off-chain transfers have occurred
+- **Transfer Validation**: Verifying and attesting that off-chain transfers have occurred
-- **Receipt Generation**: Creating signed proofs of transfer completion
+- **Receipt Generation**: Creating signed attestations of transfer completion
 - **Settlement Integration**: Bridging external systems with on-chain settlement

 ### Managing Receipt Signers